-ACTIVE: My father built the house in 2010.

-PASSIVE: The house was built by my father in 2010.

-PASSIVE: The house was built in 2010.
+- ACTIVE: My father built the house in 2010. - PASSIVE: The house was built by my father in 2010. - PASSIVE: The house was built in 2010.
 (This does not tell who did the action.)

-All languages have active forms.
-Some languages have passive forms, and some do not.
-The passive form is not used for the same reasons in all of the languages that have it.
+All languages use active forms.
+Some languages use passive forms, and some do not.
+Some languages use passive forms only for certain purposes, and the passive form is not used for the same purposes in all of the languages that use it.

-Purposes for the passive:
+Purposes for the passive